kjolley/Klebsiella_reports/README.md

 [Template Toolkit](http://template-toolkit.org/), which combines HTML with processing logic.

-## Ensure Kleborate has run
+## Ensure Kleborate and PlasmidFinder have run
 Results from Kleborate are needed for the reports.
-These are stored for an isolate record when the Kleborate plugin is run manually with the --all option.
+These are stored for an isolate record when the Kleborate plugin is run.
 To ensure that Kleborate results are available for all records, you should run it using the `update_kleborate.pl` script found in the BIGSdb scripts/maintenance directory.

+Results are also needed from PlasmidFinder.
+As with Kleborate, these are stored for an isolate record when the PlasmidFinder plugin is run.
+Run the `update_plasmidfinder.pl` script found in the BIGSdb scripts/maintenance directory to run this for all records in the database.